 The Special Infrastructure Contribution is levied by the NSW Government on new development within the Priority Growth Areas.

 Land within the Western Sydney Priority Growth Area will only be rezoned after the NSW Government has prepared and finalised a precinct plan for that area.
 It is likely that any rezoning will be done in stages across the Western Sydney Priority Growth Area.

 Any proposed rezoning of land would require a planning proposal to be lodged with Council.
 Anyone wishing to rezone land should contact Council to discuss any proposals prior to lodgement and to seek the services of a planning consultant to provide advice and/or prepare any information required for an application.

-Liverpool City Council will assess most forms of development except major proposals.
-The Joint Regional Planning Panel will be the consent authority for any development with a Capital Investment Value of over $20 million or certain public and infrastructure applications with a capital investment value of over $5 million.
+The Sydney Western City Planning Panel (SWCPP) will be the consent authority for any development with a capital investment value more than $30 million or certain public and infrastructure applications with a capital investment value greater than $5 million.

 Depending on the location of the land, Council may be able to consider a Development Application for another dwelling on your land.
 The application will be subject to the new planning controls.
 It may be necessary as part of the Development Application to object to the minimum density standard that may apply to the land.
 In particular you should consider the following before submitting a Development Application: